 I’m that person you hear about who comes back from a holiday and is already planning the next.
 I can’t help it.
 Travel feeds my soul.
-It makes me happy and excited.
-I think about the world, all the places that I have not been, and it makes me daydream about that next destination.
-I think about all the places that I have been, with the people that I love most in the world, and I feel blessed, so very, very blessed.
+I think about the world, all the places that I have not been, and I daydream about that next destination.
+I think about all the places that I have been, with the people that I love most in the world, and I feel very grateful.

 I almost feel like I was born a traveller.
 One of my earliest memories is from 44 years ago on a family trip when I was 8 years old.
 We travelled from Toronto to St. Lucia in the Caribbean.
 This was not an easy trip.
 Back then, it took at least two commercial flights to get close to the Caribbean and then, you had to island hop in a ridiculously tiny plane.
 I’ll never forget my poor father, a man who still turns green just thinking about motion sickness, who silently suffered as we flew from one small Caribbean island to another until we reached St. Lucia.
 But I loved it.
 Every little bump, swish and drop that we had in the planes made my heart race with excitement.
 I couldn’t believe the sights that I was seeing: the ridiculous blues of the Caribbean Sea and the untouched jungles that seemed to envelope everything else.
 Nothing looked or felt anything like what we had left behind.

 And then, it happened.
 My mom decided that we should explore the island one day.
 She was curious to see the sugar cane fields.
 I will never forget that day.
 We left this pretty hotel with all the comforts that we just expected in our lives (you know, running water, a comfortable bed, and delicious food) and drove inland.
 After that, all that I remember seeing is poverty.